LukeLIN-web/AppliedStatistics-DataAnalysis/statnotebook.md

 评论

+All the plots look reasonable.
+In the first plot, the distribution of the residuals looks random and approximately symmetric.
+The quantile plot shows some departures at the tails, but in general seems reasonable.
+We can confirm this using the Shapiro-Wilk test on the standardized residuals:

 In general, the plots look good.
 The quantile plot is partivularly good, so there are no doubts about normality.
 The only point that may raise cause for concern is the assumption of homoscedasticity, since the scale-location lot shows a small increasing tendency.
 We can check this with a test.

 Do the diagnostic plots for this model and comment   normal性质 好或者不好 .

+The third plot also looks reasonable although a slight decreasing pattern can be seen in the local regression line.
+To confirm whether this is significant, we use the ncv test

+Finally, the fourth plot shows one point with high leverage and large value for Cook’s distance (close to the contour line), which is point 29.
+This point should be checked in a more thorough study of the regression model.

 ##### 如果不好